Bold ideas disrupt the status quo

 Order of Australia Medal (OAM)

-Services to Community, Diversity & Inclusion Leadership
+Services to Community, Diversity and Inclusion Leadership

 Faith, Fashion, Fusion exhibit for Immigration Museum Melbourne